 Over the past five years, gross margin peaked at 31.3% and averaged 28.6%.
 Operating margin peaked at 8.8% and averaged 7.8%.
 Net margin peaked at -1.6% and averaged -8.5%.

-With recent TTM operating margins exceeding historical averages, but net margins still negative, Carmike Cinemas still has some work to do.
+With recent TTM operating margins exceeding historical averages, Carmike Cinemas looks like it is doing fine.

 Add Carmike Cinemas to My Watchlist.